 Each of the young person's bedrooms is warm and bright and we encourage all those who come and live with us to bring their own personal possessions so as to make their bedroom feel their own and we encourage this through personalisation upon arrival where each young person is given a room budget, this is to promote the young people taking ownership of their surroundings.
-We provide a TV in each bedroom.
+We provide a TV in each bedroom if appropriate to do so.

-Outside there is an enclosed Garden and a parking area for vehicles.
+Outside there is a Garden and a parking area for vehicles.

-Our home is located in the town of Skelmersdale in Lancashire, which is 5-minute drive away from the local town center.
-Locally, there are a range of cultural and recreational facilities including parks, libraries, and sports facilities, religious and cultural centers.
+Our home is located in the village of Hesketh Bank in Lancashire which is 15 minutes outside of Southport and the City of Preston.
+Within the local area there are a range of cultural and recreational facilities including parks, libraries, and sports facilities, religious and cultural centers.
 It also enjoys a positive and friendly relationship with the neighbours and close local community.
-Within easy reach there is access to a wide range of educational and entertainment facilities within Skelmersdale.
+Within easy reach there is access to a wide range of educational and entertainment facilities within Preston and Southport.